Chromium nitride

-Chromium nitride is a chemical compound of chromium and nitrogen with the formula CrN.
-It is very hard, and is extremely resistant to corrosion.
+Chromium nitride is a chromium and nitrogen chemical compound with the formula CrN.
+It is very hard and is extremely resistant to corrosion.
 It is an interstitial compound, with nitrogen atoms occupying the octahedral holes in the chromium lattice: as such, it is not strictly a chromium(III) compound nor does it contain nitride ions (N3−).
 Chromium forms a second interstitial nitride, dichromium nitride, Cr2N.

 Synthesis

-Chromium(III) nitride can be prepared by direct combination of chromium and nitrogen at 800 °C:
+Chromium(III) nitride can be prepared by the direct combination of chromium and nitrogen at 800 °C: